crytic/building-secure-contracts/wrong_constructor_name/README.md

-# Missing constructor
+# Wrong Constructor Name

-If the constructor of a smart contract is not present (or not spelled the same way as the contract name), it is callable by anyone.
+A function intended to be a constructor is named incorrectly, which causes it to end up in the runtime bytecode instead of being a constructor.

 ## Attack
 Anyone can call the function that was supposed to be the constructor.